Adelaide Damoah: Career

 Damoah worked in the pharmaceutical industry as a medical representative for six years.
 During that time, Damoah was diagnosed with endometriosis.
 As a result of the condition she left the industry.
 She then pursued oil painting.

 Damoah's debut exhibition Black Brits was launched in 2006.
 The exhibition sought to examine the role of race and identity in iconography.
 The series, through a series of portraits, sought to question whether the race of major British icons as diverse as the Krays and David Beckham was relevant to their given status as icons.
 They were portrayed with reversed skin colours.

 On 6 March 2006, Damoah arranged a demonstration at Parliament Square as part of Endometriosis awareness week with the Endometriosis charity Endometriosis UK.
 The event was marked by a communal scream by participants followed by a march to 10 Downing Street to hand in a 13,000 signature petition for the Prime Minister Tony Blair.

-Damoah's second exhibition was “Supermodels" exhibited at Nolia's Gallery, London in 2008.
+Her second exhibition was “Supermodels" exhibited at Nolia's Gallery, London in 2008.
 The series of large oil paintings examined the size zero discussion, which became a popular social debate in 2006.
 Subsequent exhibitions include "Black Lipstick" in 2008 and "NCDV" in 2009.
 Damoah was invited to Hungary in 2009 to take part in an exhibition entitled "British Art in the Twenty First Century" at Opera Gallery in Budapest.

-In November 2015, Damoah put on her fifth solo exhibition in Camden, London entitled "This is Us."
+In November 2015, she put on her fifth solo exhibition in Camden, London entitled "This is Us."

-In October 2018, Damoah launched her sixth solo show entitled Genesis in London.
-Simultaneously referencing and inverting Yves Klein’s 1960 performance Anthropométrie de l’époque bleue, which saw the artist use female participants as malleable ‘printmaking tools’, Damoah has instead assumed the role of living paint brush, using her own body to make painterly gestures, exerting her power as a black female artist.
-The shift from male director to female protagonist has enabled Damoah to redefine how the black female body is portrayed, deconstructing stereotypes as a means of reconstructing wider socio-cultural narratives.
-The artist has cited David Hammons and Ana Mendieta as key influences in the production of Genesis.
+In October 2018, she launched her sixth solo show entitled Genesis in London.
 The exhibition, which comprised paintings, prints and performative works, was accompanied by a dynamic events programme, including a live streamed performance by Adelaide Damoah, democratising the way in which the work is consumed, but also interrogating the complexities of internet culture and how we connect through performance.
 Though the work itself is complex and multi-faceted, it was built around a minimal palette of black and gold.
 Speaking of this decision, the artist explained that "black and gold have been used both for aesthetic and metaphorical reasons.
 Black is evoking skin colour, but also absence as a lived experience.
 Meanwhile, gold is referring to Ghana's historical source of wealth which gave it its colonial name (Gold Coast)."